Colin Blunstone: The Zombies

 Rod Argent, Paul Atkinson, and Hugh Grundy first played together at a jam on Easter 1961 in St Albans, Hertfordshire.
 Rod Argent wanted to form a band and initially asked his cousin Jim Rodford to join as a bass guitarist.
 Rodford was playing in local band called the Bluetones at the time, so declined.
 Paul Arnold, Blunstone's classmate and a friend of Argent, personally invited him to join what would later become the Zombies.
 Blunstone and Arnold (who would take up bass but leave shortly thereafter) joined in early 1961, while all five members were still at school.
 Blunstone was originally recruited as a rhythm guitarist and showed up to his first rehearsal with two black eyes from playing rugby.
-Eventually, Argent opted to relinquish his lead vocal duties in favor of Blunstone.
+Eventually, Argent opted to relinquish his lead vocal duties in favour of Blunstone.

 After they won a local contest, they recorded a demo as their prize.
 Rod Argent's song "She's Not There" got them a recording contract with Decca.
 "She's Not There" would go on to be a worldwide hit, with the band appearing on shows such as Top of the Pops and Hullabaloo, among many others.
 Another hit by the group was "Tell Her No".

 Blunstone's voice was considered one of the main factors in making the Zombies' single, "She's Not There".
 In 1968, the band broke up over management issues, shortly after completing the baroque pop classic album Odessey and Oracle.
 One of the songs from Odessey and Oracle, "Time of the Season", would become one of the band's most acclaimed hits.